ELTE Faculty of Science: Research

 In 2015, András Kovács, researcher at the Institute of Geography and Earth Sciences, was interviewed by the Guardian on his group's discovery.
 His research team found a supervoid.
-In other words, the largest structure was discovered in the universe.
+In other words, the largest structure discovered in the universe.

-A research group's, led by Attila Andics, study was featured in Forbes.
+A research group, led by Attila Andics, was featured in Forbes.
 The title of the article was "Science Reveals How Your Pet Really Feels About Your Affection".

-In 2018, a research group, led by Gábor Horváth, successfully modelled the Kordylewski clouds.
+In 2018, another research group, led by Gábor Horváth, successfully modelled the Kordylewski clouds.

-Zsolt Demetrovics's study was featured on the Guardian entitled Cyberchondria and cyberhoarding: is internet fuelling new conditions?
+Zsolt Demetrovics's study was featured on the Guardian entitled "Cyberchondria and cyberhoarding: is internet fuelling new conditions?"

-A study conducted by a research group of the Faculty of Science was featured in the BBC, entitled Separation from your phone 'makes you stressed within minutes.
+A study conducted by a research group of the Faculty of Science was featured in the BBC, entitled "Separation from your phone 'makes you stressed within minutes."

-In an article entitled Cows Can Be Toilet Trained, A New Study Suggests.
-This Has Implications For The Environment And Animal Welfare, published on Forbes, Paula Perez Fraga was interviewed on dog and pig behaviour.
+In an article entitled "Cows Can Be Toilet Trained", Paula Perez Fraga was interviewed on dog and pig behaviour.

 In 2020, Gergely Balázs's study on salamanders was featured in USA Today.
 He found that a rare olm salamander didn't move for more than seven years.
 The results of his study was published in the Journal of Zoology in 2020.
 A study, led by Ádám Miklósi, was featured on USAToday.com, entitled "Why is your dog tilting its head?
 New study dives into the adorable habit".
 The findings of their study was published in Animal Cognition, entitled 'An exploratory analysis of head-tilting in dogs'.
 In 2022, a study conducted by Laura Cuaya, from the Department of Ethology of the Institute of Biology, was featured in the BBC.
 Another study, led by Attila Andics, was also featured in the BBC entitled 'Dogs can recognise their owners by their voice alone'.